Joshua Fielden (politician): Member of Parliament

 In August 1868, he was selected along with Christopher Denison as Conservative candidates for the two-seat Eastern Division of the West Riding of Yorkshire in the general election of that year.
 Accused of betraying his father's principles, he "defended his father from the imputation of being a Liberal", noting that Conservative MPs such as Lord John Manners and Benjamin Disraeli had supported John Fielden's Ten Hours Act.
 (Note: To a modern reader, Lord Shaftesbury might seem the most obvious Conservative supporter to cite, but he was out of favour with the Fieldens.
-The Liberals had originated the 'Compromise Act' Factories Act 1850 which (slightly) undid the Ten Hour Act; Manners (and Disraeli) had opposed it, but Shaftesbury had insisted on the Ten Hour Movement accepting it.)
+The Liberals had originated the 'Compromise Act' Factory Act 1850 which (slightly) undid the Ten Hour Act; Manners (and Disraeli) had opposed it, but Shaftesbury had insisted on the Ten Hour Movement accepting it.)
 He supported extension of the Factory Acts and opposed centralising 'reforms' which took power away from local bodies; the New Poor Law showed how much evil they could bring about.
 Both Conservatives were elected to serve in the Commons, and Fielden was a Member of Parliament for 12 years.
 In 1871, he was described as "one of those obstinately independent members whom nobody and nothing can move".
 That year he declared himself to be, like the rest of his family, a Cobbettite Radical and hence wishing to defend and purify the existing Constitution, not (like those now calling themselves Radicals: Sir Charles Dilke, John Bright, and indeed Mr Gladstone himself) to make dangerous innovations on theoretical grounds.

 He was in poor health from April 1876 onwards, being absent from Parliament for most of the next year and in later years thinking it imprudent to attend when there was a heavy fog.
 He took up yachting for his health and in 1879 indicated he would not stand at the 1880 general election, subsequently spending much of his time sailing in his yacht Zingara.